hillaryychan/COMP3231/notes/04_Deadlock.md

 We can avoid deadlock only if we have enough information in advanced; that is we need to know the max no. of resources required.

-Note: deadlock prevention and avoidance are not the same.
-Prevention the attacks conditions of deadlock while avoidance comes up with a way of allocating resources so that deadlock does not occur.
+Note: deadlock prevention and avoidance are not the same - prevention the attacks conditions of deadlock while avoidance comes up with a way of allocating resources so that deadlock does not occur.

 Here we have graph of two process resource trajectories, where

-the x axis represents the progress of process A
+* the x-axis represents the progress of process A
-the y-axis represents the progress of process B
+* the y-axis represents the progress of process B

 ![Process trajectories](../imgs/4-45_process-trajectories.png)